runceel/ReactiveProperty/README.md

 </Page>
 ```

-When execute this program, synchronize TextBox and TextBlock.
+When execute this program, synchronize `TextBox` and `TextBlock`.

 ![Synchronize TextBox and TextBlock](Images/synchronize.png)

 ## ReactiveProperty can generate from IObservable

-ReactiveProperty provide to easy way notify property.
-It doesn't extend ViewModel base class.
+`ReactiveProperty` provides easy way to notify property changed.
+It doesn't extend `ViewModelBase` class.
-Otherwise ReactiveProperty can create from IObservable interface.
+In addition, `ReactiveProperty` can be created from `IObservable` interface.

-Call ToReactiveProperty extension method to IObservable interface.
+Call `ToReactiveProperty` extension method to IObservable interface.
 ReactiveProperty will store value when pushed value from IObservable.

 For example follows.